arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 **What do you notice in the plot?**

 - For example, what are the values of temperature for which the predicted sepsis value is over .5?
-- As a rough guess, what you would you say would be the approximate predicted value of sepsis at a normal body temperature (98.6)?
+- As a rough guess, what do you think the approximate predicted value of sepsis would be at a normal body temperature (98.6)?

 ``` -See the R code to generate some fake data
 library(tidyverse)